winstxnhdw/rc15-hax/README.md

 ### No Visual Studio

-Most cheats on GitHub, like [MuckInternal](https://github.com/win32kbase/MuckInternal), contain a lot of redundant boilerplate that Visual Studio generates—bloating the codebase and ruining the developing experience—requiring the user to install Visual Studio just to build the source code.
-On the otherhand, this repository can be developed on/used completely via the command line (or more specifically Git bash).
+Most cheats on GitHub, like [MuckInternal](https://github.com/win32kbase/MuckInternal), contain a lot of redundant boilerplate that Visual Studio generates—bloating the codebase and ruining the developer experience—requiring the user to install Visual Studio just to build the source code.
+On the otherhand, this repository can be used solely with a few commands

 ## Featured